Also known as: superman hold, arch hold, prone back extension, prone extension hold, back extension hold

 What are the benefits of the Arch Body Hold?

-What common mistakes should I avoid with the Arch Body Hold?
+What are common mistakes when doing the Arch Body Hold?

 How can I progress or regress the Arch Body Hold?